jvmusin/naked/README.md

 ## Motivation

-The reason you want to do this is to avoid unnecessary boxing when value classes are used as generic or nullable types.
+The reason you may want to inline value classes entirely is to avoid unnecessary boxing when value classes are used as generic or nullable types.

-Applying just this annotation to the value class replaces all the real objects of this type with an underlying value – with a string in the example above.
+Applying `@SeeThrough` annotation to the value class causes all the real objects of this type to be replaced with a wrapped value – with a string in the example above.

 ## Usage